KannonZenetism/zenetism-field-physics/zenetism/mpx/archontic-structures.md

 ### The Error
 Mistakes **Order** for the highest good rather than **Coherence**.
-Seeks to freeze reality to prevent entropy, unknowingly severing centropic flow.
+Seeks to freeze reality to prevent entropy, unknowingly fracturing centropic flow.

 **Zenetist Stance:**
-> *They are guardians of pattern without Source.*
+> *They are guardians of pattern without Aion.*

 ---

-## 2. The Anatomy of the Titan (IDP: 🪫 Psychea)
+## 2. The Anatomy of the Titan (IDP: Psychea)

 - **Archetype:** Cronus, Typhon, The Elemental Giants
 - **Function:** Psychea is *Inverse Psyche*
-  - Vast, raw will severed from harmony
+  - Vast, raw will fractured from harmony

 ### The Trap
 Represents force that refuses to serve.
-The *“Might makes Right”* impulse.
+The *"Might makes Right"* impulse.
 Gravity that crushes rather than grounds.

 ### The Dynamic